-Generations ago, before the music industry was digital, artists were left to less proscriptive creative methods that didn’t involve pressing a button to release a sampled sound long departed from its organic source.
+Generations ago, before the music industry gave favor to digital tools and “efficiencies” to maximize profit, artists were left to less proscriptive creative methods that didn’t involve pressing a button to release a sampled sound long departed from its organic source.
 Indeed, the severe limitations of such a model have reduced modern music at its worst to a looped digital track with a person childishly rhyming on top of it the way we were all taught how to do in second grade.
 Variations in dynamic range, key, orchestration and instrumentation, rhythm, emotional nuance etc., are a thing of the past while the most powerful voices of the music industry are little more than tone-deaf commodities brokers.
 In the meantime, our school systems have also become obsessed with the measurable while putting the arts on hold.
-The age of being has long since been transgressed by the age of technology, and the question “to be or not to be” has been answered.
+For those brutally honest with ourselves, Hamlet’s esoteric question “to be or not to be” has been answered for the human race.
 “Not to be” is the order of the day.

 We now stand to freeze our culture in this decrepit state as a predictive model that in turn becomes a proscriptive model for future generations.